-Α. Continuing Education ducation Details and if identified as a risk, then transfer to Risk Management Action Plan sheet 1 Is the current placement and provision appropriate?
-2 If YES, give a brief outline of the educational provision p rovided: 3 If NO, give an outline of the proposed plans for education please specify how education will be provided) on (if suspension is us ed as a sanction В. Police/YOS Involvement Yes No 1 Does this incident constitute a report of rape, assault by penetration or sexual assault?
+A. A. Continuing Education Details and if identified as a risk, then transfer to Risk Management Action Plan sheet 1 Is the current placement and provision appropriate?
+2 If YES, give a brief outline of the educational provisio n provided: 3 If NO, give an outline of the proposed plans for educ please specify how education will be provided) ation (if suspension is u sed as a sanction В. Police/YOS Involvement Yes No 1 Does this incident constitute a report of rape, assault by penetration or sexual assault?
 If yes, when how and by whom was information shared with police?
 2 Has a crime (other than those outlined above) been committed?
 If yes, when how and by whom was information shared with police?
 3 Is there a crime number and/or police reference numbers for points 1 and/or 2?
 If so where has this been noted/referenced?
 4 Are there any criminal convictions or cautions?

 5 Are there any bail conditions?

-6 Does the young person have an insight into the level of risk for themselves and others? С. CSPOC Involvement Yes No 1 Has the child to whom this risk assessment relates been harmed or are they at risk of harm?
-If yes, then this needs to be referred to CSPOC.
-When how and by whom was this referral made?
+6 Does the young person have an insight into the level of risk for themselves and others?

+-

+C. Social Care Involvement Yes No